elisa-aleman/elisa-aleman.github.io/en/_posts/2022-06-28-pride-month.md

 - Non-binary: they/them

 However, everyone can use different pronouns if they so choose and so one should ask to be sure.
 Lately it's become more and more widespread to introduce oneself with pronouns written on a screen name, on presentation cards, on name tags, etc.

+Example:

+> Elisa Alemán (she/her)

+However, I haven't seen this be applied in Japan and the translation would be awkward.

 <a id="the-s-in-gsrm-sexual-minorities-intersex-people"></a>
 ### The S in GSRM: Sexual Minorities: Intersex people